mohsenkamini/DG-CDN-task/README.md

 ### Visibility

-This table explains how each service should be visible and the host.
+This table explains how each service should be visible to the host and the client.

 | Service | Visibility endpoint | Visibile to client | Visible to host |
 |---|---|---|---|
 | web server(behind reverse proxy) | 172.25.2.2:80 or localhost:80 | :heavy_check_mark: | :heavy_check_mark: |